awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 ## Creating a Parameter Group<a name="parameter-group-create"></a>

-You can create a parameter group if you want to set parameter values that are different from the default parameter group\.
+You can create a parameter group if you want to set parameter values that are different from the default parameter group\.<a name="parameter-group-create-task"></a>

 **To create a parameter group**